parttimenerd/cap-in-the-pocket-extension/README.md

-CAP-in-the-Pocket Demo Plugin
+CAP-in-the-Pocket Demo Extension
 =============================

-This is the corresponding plugin for my demo.
+This is the corresponding extension for my demo.
 It allows you to run

 ```sh